Only 17% of the small business market have tried creating their own online ecommerce store. Source

 It goes without saying that ecommerce stores are ‘unmanned’.
 There is no one sitting at a digital counter transacting the sales.
-It means your sales staff are freed up to chase leads or do fulfillment.
+It means your sales staff are freed up to chase leads or do fulfilment.

 Moving to an online model also allows many retailers and service providers to remove the overheads of maintaining physical showrooms and offices.
 Often, an entire business can be packed up into laptops that allow staff to work remotely.
-Especially if there is no physical fulfillment needed (although these days, this can be outsourced as well)
+Especially if there is no physical fulfilment needed (although these days, this can be outsourced as well)

 Being online makes the store accessible 24 hours a day all over the world, so it is able to reach a far broader customer base.
 And when the customers do come along you’re able to collect data about them.

 While ecommerce stores are a popular and revolutionary way to do business, that doesn’t mean you can’t go wrong.
 Plan carefully because an ecommerce store could herald a huge evolution in your business.
 Conduct an in-depth business plan to gauge your: